 \section{Shock Capturing Parameter}

-In case of multidimensional MRSU method, diffusion along streamline direction is not sufficient to suppress the oscillations near high gradient regions.
-Hence additional diffusion term with a shock capturing parameter is required which can sense these high gradient regions and add additional diffusion.
+For two-dimensional vector conservation laws, diffusion along streamline direction is not sufficient to suppress the oscillations near high gradient regions.
+Hence, additional diffusion term with a shock capturing parameter is required which can sense these high gradient regions and add necessary amount of diffusion.
 There are many shock capturing parameters available in the literature \cite{TH, TS}.
-In this work a simple gradient based shock capturing parameter is presented as follows.
+In this work a simple gradient based shock capturing parameter $\delta^{e}$ is presented as follows.

-We define a simple element-wise gradient based shock capturing parameter $\delta^{e}$ which introduces diffusion along high gradient direction.
 Figure ~\ref{fig:4nq} (a) shows a typical four node quadrilateral element.
-As shown in figure, the maximum change in $\Phi$ (where $\Phi$ could be density, temperature, pressure or even water height; in present work, density is used for Euler equations and water height is used for shallow water equations) occurs across node 1 and 3.
+As shown in figure, the maximum change in $\Phi$ occur across node 1 and 3 (where $\Phi$ could be density, temperature, pressure or even water column height; in present work, density is used for Euler equations and water column height is used for shallow water equations).
 The element based shock capturing parameter is then defined for node 1 and 3 as

 where subscripts 1 and 3 represent node numbers.
 For nodes 2 and 4, it is defined as